SFDigitalServices/webform/docs/pre-commit.md

 4. Warnings are expected since your files will likely not pass all the pre-commit checks.
 Errors mean some hooks need additional local installs, you will find installation instructions in the .pre-commit-config.yaml file.
 > For php-linter to work, install php code sniffer from [https://github.com/squizlabs/PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)
 > For shellcheck to work, install from [https://github.com/koalaman/shellcheck#installing](https://github.com/koalaman/shellcheck#installing)
-As more hooks are added, additional installs may be required, please refer to the config file for instructions if you run into errors.
+As more hooks are added, additional installs may be required, please update this document.

 ## Usage